hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `enabled` - (Optional) Enables or disables dynamic partitioning.
 Defaults to `false`.
 * `retry_duration` - (Optional) Total amount of seconds Firehose spends on retries.
 Valid values between 0 and 7200.
 Default is 300.

 ~> **NOTE:** You can enable dynamic partitioning only when you create a new delivery stream.
-When adding dynamic partitioning to an existing stream, you must first delete it.

-~> **NOTE:** Once you enable dynamic partitioning on a delivery stream, it cannot be disabled on this delivery stream.
+Once you enable dynamic partitioning on a delivery stream, it cannot be disabled on this delivery stream.
+Therefore, Terraform will recreate the resource whenever dynamic partitioning is enabled or disabled.

 ## Attributes Reference